-Applications to get a CACIB International Dog Show sanctioned by the FCI must be sent to the General Secretariat of the FCI latest 12 months before the show or earliest four calendar years before the show.
+Applications to get an FCI-CACIB International Dog Show sanctioned by the FCI must be sent to the FCI Head Office latest 6 (six) months before the show or earliest four calendar years before the show.
+This timeframe can be altered in justified cases accepted by the FCI Head Office.